 - 2 tbsp ground flax + 3 tbsp water

 - 1 tsp vanilla extract

 - 5-6 medium plums halved and pits removed

 For Cinnamon Whip:

-2. In a small bowl, combine the ground flax and water and let stand for 5 minutes, or until thickened.
-Add in the coconut oil, applesauce, agave syrup, vanilla extract and stir until well combined.
+In a small bowl, combine the ground flax and water and let stand for 5 minutes, or until thickened.
+Add in the coconut oil, applesauce, sugar, vanilla extract and stir until well combined.

 Pour the wet mixture into the flour mixture and stir just until all the flour is incorporated.
 Spread the batter into the prepared baking dish and spread evenly.
 Place the plum halves evenly around the cake and sprinkle with organic cane sugar.

 Bake for 35-40 minutes or until golden brown and a toothpick inserted into the center comes out clean.
 Remove from the oven and let cool 10 minutes.
 Remove the spring-form and let cook completely on a wire rack.

 While the cake is cooling, prepare the cinnamon coconut whip: remove the can of coconut milk from the fridge and invert.
 Open the bottom of the can and drain off/discard the coconut water.
 Scoop out the thick coconut fat into a medium bowl.
 Add the vanilla, cinnamon and agave syrup and whip until well combined.
 Place back in the fridge for 30 minutes.
 Remove and whip again.
 Repeat until the coconut fat holds a stiff peak.

 Slice the cake and serve with a big dollop of cinnamon coconut whip.